ProjectSerenity/firefly/tools/ruse/spec/grammar.md

 (func (foo) (+ 1 2))                     ; A function called 'foo', with no parameters, no return type, and the function body '(+ 1 2)'.
 (func (foo (a int)) (+ a 2))             ; A function called 'foo', with one parameter 'a' of type 'int', no return type, and the function body '(+ a 2)'.
 (func (foo (a int) (b int) int) (+ a b)) ; A function called 'foo', with parameters 'a' and 'b' of type 'int', return type 'int', and the function body '(+ a b)'.
+(func (foo int bool) (return 1 true))    ; A function called 'foo', with no parameters, return types 'int' and 'bool' and the function body '(return 1 true)'.
 ```

 ### `asm-func` statements